 Who Should Attend

-Engineers, scientists, and researchers who work with mixtures, including chemical, specialty chemical, pharmaceutical, biotechnology, semiconductor, solar, consumer products, and automotive, and other that involve work with mixture designs and processes
+Engineers, scientists, and researchers who work directly with mixtures, mixture designs, and mixture processes in various industries, including chemical, specialty chemical, pharmaceutical, biotechnology, semiconductor, solar, consumer products, and automotive

 - On-site classroom